waltr21/343/c-lectures/PITCHME.md

 **Data Types - Pointers**
 ***

-C can only return a data types value.
+C can only return a data type's value.

 We are used to passing by reference in Java (for the most part).